phacks/phacks.dev/content/posts/2019-09-09---WebPageTest-Scripting-Recipes-for-Single-Page-Applications.md

 })();
 ```

-We can then replace all mentions of `Event` by `CustomEvent`, set the polyfill to be single line and we are good to go!
+We can then replace all mentions of `Event` by `CustomEvent`, set the polyfill to fit on a single line and we are good to go!

 ```javascript
 setEventName	Go to Login